poki/netlib/README.md

   - Optimized for real-time gaming with minimal latency
   - Perfect for fast-paced multiplayer games
   - Unlike WebSockets or HTTP (which use TCP), UDP doesn't pause new packets when one packet is slow or dropped
-  - This is ideal for real-time updates like position data
   - Includes reliable data channels for critical events like chat messages or NPC spawns

 - **Easy to Use**